ben-perner/VBA-Functions/README.md

 # VBA-Functions
-Commonly used VBA code to carry around
+Commonly used VBA functions to carry around